skkeeper/linux-clicky/README.md

 - SoX (in debian based systems install by typing "sudo apt-get install sox");

 ## Future

 This is a very simple script therefore it's probably not gonna have a lot of focus on development, but I would love to add some more soundbanks into it, especially from mechanical keyboards.
 If you are interested in providing some  recordings feel free to contact me.

 ## License

 The code is under the supplied MIT license, therefore it's completely open source.

+evdev.py (by Micah Dowty <micah@navi.cx>) is included under the terms of the GPLv2.
+Thanks to Micah Dowty for writing this module since without it this script would not be possible, or at least not as easy to code.

 The keyboard sounds were extracted from ['keyboard-typing’ by Anton](http://www.freesound.org/samplesViewSingle.php?id=137) at Freesound